| George Orwell As I Please

 wild raucous jitterbugging noises called music . . . .
 Girls of 14 now dress and talk like

 those of 18 and 19, and put the same filth and muck on their faces.
+I wonder whether Mr Henriques knows (a) that well before the other war

 it was already usual to attribute juvenile crime to the evil example of the cinematograph,

 and (b) that the Modern Girl has been just the same for quite two thousand years?
+One of the big failures in human history has been the agelong attempt

 to stop women painting their faces.
 The philosophers of the Roman Empire denounced the